Top Equity Management Software in 2026: What to Look For

 2. Align employee incentives

 When employees understand what they own, they stay longer.
-Use your platform to show vesting schedules, ESOPs, and updates in one place.
+Use your platform to show vesting schedules, option grants, and updates in one place.
 Make equity ownership clear for your employees, and build trust with numbers they can see and understand.

 3. Plan toward future rounds